pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 The most significant CSS challenge at this point are stretchy character constructions - not a massive problem and one that could (and should) be solved independently of any "mathematical" considerations since stretchy constructions are frequently used in other design scenarios (e.g., stretchy braces around lists are pretty common design patterns).

-In the nice-to-have category (for me), better control over glyph bounding boxes might be neat.
+In the nice-to-have category, I'd place better control over glyph bounding boxes.
 Right now, high quality print equation layout realized with CSS depends on webfonts.
 This is not a particularly critical consideration in my book - much high quality text layout on the web relies on webfonts - and the bounding box problem also needs a more general solution (and in fact there are proposals for better access to font internals).

-Now some people argue that the CSS and SVG layout solutions like MathJax generate "convoluted" markup output.
+Some people argue that the CSS and SVG layout solutions like MathJax generate "convoluted" markup output.
 This is a red herring.

 On the on hand, convoluted XML is not "better" if it says "math" in it.
-On the other hand, nobody from CSS or SVG (spec) land has ever tried to help.
-Simply put: the output looks a lot like Bootstrap's grid layout in its early days (somewhat convoluted) or an accessible datepicker markup today (extremely convoluted).
-In other words: it looks the way it looks to get the job done.
+On the other hand, nobody from CSS or SVG (spec) land has ever tried to help so tools in this space make do with what they can find.
+My favorite comparison for web people is: the output looks a lot like Bootstrap's grid layout in its early days (somewhat convoluted) or an accessible datepicker markup today (extremely convoluted).
+In other words: it looks the way it looks to get the job done with the tools available.
 And it does.
 And it gets simpler every year.

 If print equation layout tools for the web were heard the same way grid frameworks were heard way back when, we might get simpler output even quicker *and* in a way that benefits the entire web stack.
-But in a world of div-soup SPA's I think this argument is a red herring.
+In a world of div-soup SPA's I think the "ugly output" argument is entirely a red herring.

 #### interlude